Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Results

-We note that these results from Fig.\ \ref{fig:ratio} appear to be in tension with our previous comparisons to data in Figs.\ \ref{fig:raa_ATLAS}-\ref{fig:v2v3cent}.
-We found that for $R=0.2,0.3 \text{ and } 0.4$ values, i.e. jets with small cones, the option without recoils provides the best fit to experimental data across all centralities and $p_T$.
-However, for the $R$ dependence there is a clear preference for the results with recoils.
-That being said, the $R$ dependent quantities are normalized by the $R=0.2 $ values, which implies that while simulations with recoils cannot correctly capture the $R=0.2$ measurements as consistently as without recoils, the current recoiling methodology can correctly determine the $R$ dependence of the jet.
-Thus, it may be that recoils are important for jets with wide radii (that likely display stronger jet-medium coupling) but are not needed for describing the inner core of the jet.
+We note that the results from Figs.\ \ref{fig:raa_large} and \ref{fig:ratio} appear to be in tension with our previous comparisons to data in Figs.\ \ref{fig:raa_ATLAS}, \ref{fig:vn_ATLAS}, and \ref{fig:v2v3cent}.
+For $R=0.2,0.3 \text{ and } 0.4$ values, i.e. jets with small cones, the option without recoils provides the best fit to experimental data across all centralities and $p_T$ while $R \geq 0.6$ results' indicate a preference for the description with recoils for $p_T \geq 400$ GeV in central collisions.
+However, for the $R$-dependence, there is a clear preference for the results with recoils.
+That being said, the $R$-dependent quantities are normalized by the $R=0.2$ values, which implies that while simulations with recoils cannot correctly capture the $R=0.4$ measurements as consistently as without recoils, the current recoiling methodology can correctly determine the $R$-dependence of the jet.
+Thus, it may be that the medium response mechanism is important for jets with wide radii but is not needed for describing the small-jets' distributions, in agreement with \cite{KunnawalkamElayavalli:2017hxo, He:2018xjv, He:2022evt, Tachibana:2017syd, Pablos:2019ngg}.

-We have checked the $R$ dependence of both default JEWEL (see \cite{CMS:2021vui}) and the realistic medium of \tv{} only incorporating the temperature dependence of the profiles, not the flow of the medium.
-The general $R$ dependence has the same qualitative behavior as Fig.\ \ref{fig:ratio} but default JEWEL largely misses the quantitative dependence with $R$ that our full simulations from \tv{}, including both temperature and flow dependence, are able to capture.
-Thus, our results indicate that the simultaneous investigation of the $R$ dependence of $R_{AA}$ and $v_2\left\{2\right\}$ provides nontrivial information that can shed light on the complex multiscale processes underlying jet-medium interactions.
+We have checked the $R$-dependence of both default JEWEL (see \cite{CMS:2021vui}) and the realistic medium of \tv{} only incorporating the temperature dependence of the profiles \cite{Barreto:2021fbt}.
+The general $R$-dependence has the same qualitative behavior as Fig.\ \ref{fig:ratio} but default JEWEL largely misses the quantitative dependence with $R$ that our full simulations from \tv{}, including temperature and flow dependence alongside the improved initial vertex selection, are able to capture.
+Thus, our results indicate that the simultaneous investigation of the $R$-dependence of $R_{AA}$ and $v_2\left\{2\right\}$ provides nontrivial information that can shed light on the complex multiscale processes underlying jet-medium interactions.